-It's a pleasure to have you all here, as a Co-ordinator of the project it is wonderful to see what a great audience there is: post-graduate students, Phd students and junior researchers, coming from different cities and countries.
-During the project there will be participants from many fields of work, such as education, social work and international mediation.
+It's a pleasure to have you all here, as a Co-ordinator of the project it is wonderful to see what a great audience there is: post-graduate students, Phd students and junior researchers, coming from different cities and countries and from many fields of study, such as education, social work and international mediation.

-Objectives: With IDEAL project the Catholic University intends to give a European perspective to the studies of society, education, and social work and also an Intercultural perspective.
-All the project aims at linking together two main topics: Europe and Interculturalism, so the first thing I hope for is that we all go out of here becoming more "European" and "intercultural".
-In fact, the IDEAL experience will make us able to cooperate with colleagues from different EU countries (Spain, France, Belgium, UK, Hungary, Switzerland) and to integrate one's other disciplinary perspectives.

-Background: What are the main reasons that took us to make up this project?
-Firstly, the common agreement that history of Europe is a long attempt of cultural and social integration in itself; the current debate around the European citizenship and the hitches to the Union that we experience today clearly show that integration is an ambitious project, addressed more to future generations than to the present ones.
+Objectives: IDEAL project intends to give participants a European perspective to the studies of society, education, and social work and also an Intercultural perspective.
+How?
+By linking together two main topics: Europe and Interculturalism across different disciplinary perspectives: so we will go out of here becoming more "European" and "intercultural" than we were before.
+In fact, the IDEAL experience will make us able to cooperate with colleagues from different EU countries (Spain, France, Belgium, UK, Hungary and Switzerland).
+Background: I want to remind everyone the main reasons that took us to make up this project.
+Firstly, the common agreement that history of Europe is a long attempt of cultural and social integration in itself; the current debate around the European citizenship and the hitches of the Union that we experience today clearly show that integration is an ambitious project, addressed more to future generations than to the present ones.
 Secondly, since 2008 the political agenda of the European governance includes the "intercultural issue" (see CoE, 2008) but the domestic curriculum is still not largely focused on this topic, whether we believe this is a specific mandate of University, and particularly of a Catholic University as we are.
 If we think, debate, and act little to make people from different cultures crossing one another, Interculturalism as a common achievement will never occur.
 Thirdly, the current situation in Europe is worrying, both for social, demographic and economic factors.
-Not only the age of "welcoming immigrants" is declined because of the stop of the job demand for foreigners, not only the average standard of living worsened (or the outlook of economic development stands stationary) and decreases the welfare level for everybody, not only the public debation about the enlargement of the European citizenship stuck (thanks to Brexit), but also the pressure of new immigrants inflows on the European boarders, from the East and from the South, still grows while the governance of the migrants crisis looks less effective day by day (Zanfrini, 2017).
-This is true at a global level, as well as at a national and local one.
-Let me only mention two empirical evidences: a) the paradoxical solution of the externalisation of the refugees' camps in Turkey, and b) the failing "relocation" of the recognized refugees.
+The age of "welcoming immigrants" has declined because of the stopping of the job demand for foreigners.
+The average standard of living worsened (or the outlook of economic development stands stationary) and the welfare level decreases for everybody.
+The public debation on the enlargement of the European citizenship stuck (due to the Brexit), and the pressure of new immigrants inflows on the European boarders, from the East and from the South, still increases while the governance of the migrants crisis looks less effective day by day (Zanfrini, 2017).
+Let me only mention two empirical evidences of the migrant crisis: a) the paradoxical solution of the externalisation of the refugees' camps in Turkey, and b) the failing "relocation" of the recognized refugees.
+In all of Europe there is a resurgence of xenophobia and religious phobia, also pushed along by the populist campaign of the nationalist parties.

 Statements: This is bad news for the intercultural dialogue.
 We are all aware that the migrants issue (I underline, "migrants" and not "migration" issue) is sensible, ambiguous, and counterproductive.
-It becomes pervasive and salient across mass media and social media, and has the power to remove or "dissolve" the basic idea of an open society, which originated the European project.
-We want to stop now, in neglecting these issues, and reflect on what is happening in Europe at a cultural level, as a consequence of all these trends.
-And how we could provide new materials, new ideas to stimulate the public debation around "what means to be Europeans" in times of great contradiction and uncertainty for the social cohesion itself.
+It becomes pervasive and salient across mass media and social media, and has the power to remove or "dissolve" the basic idea of an open society, which originated the European project in the Nineties.
+We want to stop now in neglecting these issues, and reflect on what is happening in Europe at a cultural level, as a consequence of all these trends.
+And how we could provide new materials, new ideas to stimulate the public debation around "what it means to be Europeans" in times of great contradiction and uncertainty for the social cohesion itself.